getodk/docs/docs/form-question-types.rst

 To change the order of the options in the list, tap the :guilabel:`Rank items` button.
 In the resulting dialog, long press on an item and once it gets a border around it, drag it up or down to change the order.
 If no :ref:`default <default-responses>` is provided, the value for the question is blank until the user taps :guilabel:`OK` in the ranking dialog.

+To limit the options in the rank widget based on the answer to a previous question, specify an expression in the :ref:`choice_filter <cascading-selects>` column of the **survey** sheet.

 type
   ``rank {list_name}``